EbrosGaming/spring-petclinic-angular-and-rest-master/spring-petclinic-angular/Robotframework/Readme.md

 10	Describe the testcase in documentation
-11	Use Tags för to easier get to/understand wich test it is 12	Use gherkin syntex when writing the testcase
+11	Use Tags for to easier get to/understand which test it is 12	Use gherkin syntax when writing the testcase

  ![image](https://user-images.githubusercontent.com/77296147/119493360-67bece00-bd60-11eb-9ca6-0d3c2dac5125.png)